 "Things are only going to get harder from here on out, huh?"

-She softly smiled, understanding he meant the oncoming war with You-Know-Who.
+Her smile softened, as she understood he was referring to the oncoming war with You-Know-Who.
 "Probably."

 "It only means more trouble, too."

 "Could… Is… Ah," he grumbled, gritting his teeth and shaking his head.
 "Never mind."